Acts 21

 Acts 21 is the twenty-first chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the end of Paul's third missionary journey and his arrival and reception in Jerusalem.
+The narrator and his companions ("we") play an active part in the developments in this chapter.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Text

-Originally written in Koine Greek, this chapter is divided into 40 verses.
+The original text was written in Koine Greek.
+This chapter is divided into 40 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: